ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [22] pry(main)> .scp ~/my_ssh* nancy:~/

 Now that we have found the sites, let's submit a job.
 You can use between Grenoble and Nancy sites.
-If you take a look at monika you will see that in Nancy we should use the OAR property 'ib20g' and in Grenoble we should use 'ib10g'.
+If you take a look at {https://www.grid5000.fr/mediawiki/index.php/Status Monika} you will see that in Nancy we should use the OAR property 'ib20g' and in Grenoble we should use 'ib10g'.
 Given that the MPI bench uses just one MPI process, we will need in realty just one core of a given machine.
 We will use OAR syntax to ask for two cores in two different nodes with ib10g in Grenoble.